ganong/manager-readme/README.md

 I do my best to live my life as an open book.
 If you ask me about something even if it's personal, I'll probably answer it.

-That said, anything you and I discuss in private will stay there unless I have your permission to share it.
-Likewise, there may be some company information I may not be able to share.
-Typically, it's more of a timing thing - I can't share it until X date.
-In these cases, I'll say so.

 I'm a big believer in being radically candid - from Radical Candor by Kim Scott.
 Here's a great [article](https://firstround.com/review/radical-candor-the-surprising-secret-to-being-a-good-boss/) on First Round Review that sums it up.
 Two requirements for being radically candid are for us to have psychological safety and for the feedback to be real-time.
 In short, to create psychological safety, my aim is for work to be a place where you can be fully you.

 Another aspect to creating a psychologically safe environment has to do with how we handle positive and negative feedback.
 In general, feedback should be shared privately in real-time.
 Similar to my gossip note, positive feedback is generally okay to be shared publicly.
 However, negative feedback (or feedback that could be perceived as negative) should never be shared in public - always share this privately.